-Food waste is a global issue and is becoming a sticking point for many.
 A significant portion of the food we grow is wasted.
 Whether that is at the point of production or after it has reached the consumer, whatever it might be, food is being wasted.
 So, is now the time to find out how to raise awareness for food waste?

-It has been estimated that 32% of food produced in the world goes to waste3.
+Food waste is a global issue and is becoming a sticking point for many.
+It has been estimated that 32% of food produced worldwide goes to waste3.
 While many significant changes have been made and initiatives introduced, it is still a problem that is rife throughout the world.
 We need to work together and adopt an approach that can help to take action on food waste.

 So, let's look at how to raise awareness for food waste.

 All most every single one of us has been wasteful when it comes to food.
 Many of us do not think twice when we throw away food that is uneaten or left to spoil.
 Much of this is down to a lack of understanding concerning wasted food throughout the production chain.

-In order to change the thought processes of future generations, it will have to be introduced in schools.
+It will have to be introduced in schools to change the thought processes of future generations.
 However, to make a change right here right now, it is important that all are educated about the cost, what they can do to reduce it, and how to deal with waste as well as what they can do with it.

-We can all do our bit and if we all pull together we can make a difference.
-The small changes can lead to big changes and that is where we will begin to see results.
-They say that sharing is caring and in the case of food waste, truer words have never been spoken.
+We can all do our bit, and if we all pull together, we can make a difference.
+The small changes can lead to significant changes, and that is where we will begin to see results.
+They say that sharing is caring, and in the case of food waste, truer words have never been spoken.

-By 2050, it is believed that food production will have to double by 100% in order to feed the 9 billion people on earth1.
-This is an alarming figure and it could mean that even more food is wasted.
-As a result, the government of almost every country in the world needs to create initiatives and campaigns to help make people aware of the food waste problem.
-We should consider individuals and businesses in this mix.
-While this is a form of education, it is a problem that they need to tackle with compelling advertising campaigns.
-Providing hard-hitting information and tackling policy awareness can grow.
-The truth is, the government understands how to raise awareness for food waste.
-They just need to appropriately assess the severity of the problem.
+By 2050, it is believed that food production will have to double by 100% to feed the 9 billion people on earth1.
+This is alarming, and it could mean that even more food is wasted.
+As a result, the government of almost every country in the world needs to create initiatives and campaigns to help make people aware of the food waste problem and establish sustainable food systems.

 |Doubling food production to feed the 9 billion: A critical perspective on a key discourse of food security in the UK, by Isobel Tomlinson, Soil Association, Policy Department, South Plaza, Marlborough Street, Bristol BS1 3NX, UK|